GiancarloGomez/cordova-plugin-ingenico/README.md

 * __Ingenico.device.selected__<br />
 This event is dispatched when a device is selected.
 At this point the SDK starts the connection process.
 * __Ingenico.device.connected__<br />
 This event is dispatched when a device is succesfully connected.
-At this point the SDK starts the setup process.
-* __Ingenico.device.ready__<br />
-This event is dispatched when a device is ready for use.
 * __Ingenico.device.disconnected__<br />
 This event is dispatched when a device is disconnected manually or automatically due to the device going to sleep or loosing power.
 * __Ingenico.device.error__<br />
-This event is dispatched when an error occurs during the device setup process.
+This event is dispatched when an error occurs during the device connection process.
 When this event is received the error code or message is included in the detail object of the event.

 Make sure to register listeners and unregister for these listeners properly.
 Below are examples of how to do this in Ionic.